clarkezone/previewd/README.md

   - [x] test mount volumes
   - [x] test for find volume
 - [ ] integration test that calls webhook job creation code that uses out of cluster mode based on main function
+  - [ ] Create PersistentVolume and PersistentVolumeClaim imperitively
+  - [ ] `TestCreateJobwithVolumes` test passes
+  - [ ] end2end logic called from test: clone, start webhook listener, fire webhook, render job created and succeeds, verify output volume contents

+# End to end secenario for clone, webhook, render via job works from cmdline

-- [ ] cobra command hooked up for e2e flow
+- [ ] port main function from jekyllpreview prototype repo into cobra commands
+- [ ] update readme to reflect how to run helloworld

+# Integration tests run in Github Actions for PR's

 - [ ] inegration test remainder
-  - [ ] `TestCreateJobwithVolumes` test shuold create test volumes
   - [ ] Test for autodelete
   - [ ] Run tests in default namespace for okteto compatibility
   - [ ] All integration tests can be run via `make integration`